gigerit/laravel-mysql-optimizer

 php artisan db:optimize

-Optimize specific tables
+Optimize specific tables:

 php artisan db:optimize --table=users --table=posts

-Optimize specific database
+Optimize a specific database:

 php artisan db:optimize --database=my_database

-Queue optimization for all tables
+Queue optimization for all tables:

 php artisan db:optimize --queued

-Queue optimization for specific tables
+Queue optimization for selected tables with logging disabled:

-php artisan db:optimize --table=users --table=posts --queued
+php artisan db:optimize --table=users --table=posts --queued --no-log

-Using the Job Directly
+Using the Job directly

 use MySQLOptimizer\Jobs\OptimizeTablesJob;